 - Thirty-five states plus D.C. ban text messaging while driving.

 Most states with phone bans treat the practice as a primary offense—you can be pulled over just for using your phone.
 In a few states it is a secondary offense, only enforced in conjunction with another traffic violation.
 For information about your state, consult the chart at the Governor’s Highway Safety Association website.

 It can be complicated to keep track of all the various laws in different states and localities.
 Three other state-wide laws in Illinois govern the use of phones in a vehicle: drivers under the age of 19, school bus operators transporting children, and anyone in a school zone, are all banned from making calls while behind the wheel.

 There is no blanket law banning talking on a cell phone while driving, but the state allows local areas to define their own rules.
 Chicago outlawed the practice in 2005; according to the Chicago Tribune, police issued 23,292 tickets in 2010.
 The city went a step further, passing a law banning texting and talking while biking.

 Distracted Driving Laws Across the U.S.

 Other states and cities around the nation have enacted their own laws for distracted driving.
-Pennsylvania, for example, passed a law this month allowing drivers to make calls but not send text messages.
+Pennsylvania, for example, passed a law allowing drivers to make calls but not send text messages.
 The Pennsylvania law actually superseded a stricter Philadelphia law that banned all handheld phone usage while driving.